Jayden-Htn/SDV602-A1-Game/README.md

 # SDV602-A1-Game
 Python game for SDV602 assessment 1.
+Please read this document before setting up and playing the game.
 <br><br>

 ## Dependancies